mautic/user-documentation/docs/overview/overview.rst

 Components
 **********

-Create and manage various types of content that you use for your marketing Campaigns to engage your Contacts.
+Create and manage various types of content that you use for your marketing campaigns to engage your Contacts.

 - :doc:`/components/assets` - Valuable items that you provide to your Contacts upon completion of a Form.
 White papers, a downloadable app/file, documents or videos are some examples of assets.

 - :doc:`/components/forms` - Forms are the primary point of customer engagement.
-They're used to collect Contact information, often in exchange for providing access to an Asset such as a download, an event registration, or an Email newsletter.
+They're used to collect contact information, often in exchange for providing access to an Asset such as a download, an event registration, or an Email newsletter.

-- :doc:`/components/landing_pages` - A powerful feature that not only allows you to promote content quickly and easily, but also allows you to rapidly create Landing Pages that are tightly tailored for a specific purpose, such as an advertising Campaign.
+- :doc:`/components/landing_pages` - A powerful feature that not only allows you to promote content quickly and easily, but also allows you to rapidly create Landing Pages that are tightly tailored for a specific purpose, such as an advertising campaign.

 - :doc:`/components/dynamic_web_content` - A feature that you can use to personalize the web experience for your Contacts.
 Marketers can display different content to different people in specific areas of a webpage.